zukijifukato/Quotify/README.md

 # Quotify
-Set random quote as custom status at interval.
+A BetterDiscord plugin to set random quote as custom status at interval.

 ## TODO
 - Add settings